open-mmlab/mmcv/docs/tensorrt_plugin.md

 MMCV_WITH_OPS=1 MMCV_WITH_TRT=1 pip install -e .
 ```

-## How to create TensorRT engine and run inference in python
+## Create TensorRT engine and run inference in python

-Example
+Here is an example.

 ```python
 import torch